probot/probot/docs/deployment.md

 1. Once the deploy is started, go back to your [app settings page](https://github.com/settings/apps) and update the **Webhook URL** to the URL of your deployment (which `now` has kindly copied to your clipboard).

 1. Your app should be up and running!
-For long term use, create an alias for your robot.
+For long term use, create an alias for your app.
 After making an alias, you can swap to new deploy URLs with no downtime.

         $ now alias set https://your-generated-url.now.sh https://a-fancier-url.now.sh